user04f8/Harmonixr/README.md

 ![A comparison of the two strategies in a TensorBoard chart](assets/tensorboard_data_strats.png)

+The above chart shows the contrastive loss value over training iterations, where lower is better and strategy 1 (orange) clearly is an improvement on strategy 2 (blue).

 ### Data augmentation

 To improve model generality, we test two strategies: adding random noise, and multiplying by random noise.
 We generally find the multiplying strategy is far superior across validation metrics, and adding noise has relatively limited effects on the model.